Back to Top

 Loading...

-How to Protect Fragile Items with Bubble Wrap
+How to Protect Fragile Items with Bubble

-How To Protect Fragile Items With Bubble Wrap
+How To Protect Fragile Items With Bubble

-To protect fragile items for shipping, use wrap each item individually in bubble wrap, stack where you can, utilize stretch film, fit items in the right box, and fill extra space with packing peanuts.
+To protect fragile items for shipping, use wrap each item individually in bubble, stack where you can, utilize stretch film, fit items in the right box, and fill extra space with packing peanuts.
 As a business owner, your reputation depends on your products arriving intact at their destination.
 Items broken during shippingcan result in negative online reviews of your company and decreased customer satisfaction.
-In this blog post, we will go over how to pack fragile items for shippingwith bubble wrap rolls, bubble wrap sheets, and more.
+In this blog post, we will go over how to pack fragile items for shippingwith bubble rolls, bubble sheets, and more.
 To make things easier, we’re going to use the example of a set of plates you’re trying to ship to a customer.

 What You’ll Need: